Freaky Friday Queens

-"Freaky Friday Queens" is the tenth episode of the thirteenth season of RuPaul's Drag Race.
+"Freaky Friday Queens" is the tenth episode of the thirteenth season of the American television series RuPaul's Drag Race.
 It originally aired on March 12, 2021.
-Loni Love is a guest judge, and Char Margolis also makes a guest appearance for the mini-challenge.
+The episode's main challenge tasks the contestants with giving makeovers to each other.
+American actress and comedian Loni Love is a guest judge.
+American psychic medium Char Margolis also makes a guest appearance for the mini-challenge.

-Symone and Utica Queen win the main challenge, which has contestants give makeovers to each other.
-Denali is eliminated from the competition after placing in the bottom two and losing a lip-sync against Olivia Lux to "Shackles (Praise You)" by Mary Mary.
+Symone and Utica Queen win the main challenge.
+Denali is eliminated from the competition after placing in the bottom and losing a lip-sync against Olivia Lux to "Shackles (Praise You)" by American gospel duo Mary Mary.